StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/replace.md

 ## Description

 This function uses repl to replace a sequence of characters in str that matches pattern.
+If any argument is NULL, the result is NULL.
 Note: Prior to 3.0, it was implemented as [regexp_replace](../like_predicate-functions/regexp_replace.md).

 ## Syntax